mpv-player/mpv/DOCS/man/af.rst

     ``replaygain-clip=yes|no``
         Prevent clipping caused by replaygain by automatically lowering the gain (default).
 Use ``replaygain-clip=no`` to disable this.
+    ``replaygain-fallback``
+        Gain in dB to apply if the file has no replay gain tags.
+This option is always applied if the replaygain logic is somehow inactive.
+If this is applied, no other replaygain options are applied.
     ``softclip``
         Turns soft clipping on.
 Soft-clipping can make the sound more smooth if very high volume levels are used.
 Enable this